blockchain-certificates/jsonld-signatures-merkleproof2019/README.md

     const myOwnExplorerAPI: ExplorerAPI = {
       serviceURL: 'path/to/distant/api', // you may need to provide identification details here according to your service pattern
       priority: 0, // this is to decide if this gets called before the out-of-the-box services.
 0 means your custom service is going to be called first, use 1 if you prefer the default explorers to be called first.
-      parsingFunction: function (serviceResponse): TransactionData { // only define this function when referring to a custom explorer
+      parsingFunction: function ({ jsonResponse: serviceReponse }: IParsingFunctionAPI): TransactionData { // only define this function when referring to a custom explorer
         // parse your service response in order to return the following information: return {
           remoteHash,